Acurate neo vs. Sapien 3 Transcatheter Heart Valve System in Patients With Symptomatic Severe Aortic Stenosis - SCOPE I

 - Moderate/severe paravalvular leak: 8.9% vs. 3.6% (p = 0.006)

-The results of this trial indicate that TAVR with the self-expanding Acurate neo valve did not meet criteria for noninferiority compared with the balloon-expandable Sapien 3 valve among patients undergoing transfemoral TAVR.
+The results of this trial indicate that TAVR with the self-expanding Acurate neo valve did not meet criteria for noninferiority compared with the balloon-expandable Sapien 3 valve among intermediate to high surgical risk patients undergoing transfemoral TAVR.
 In fact, TAVR with Sapien 3 was superior for the composite 30-day endpoint, driven primarily by lower rates of AKI, paravalvular regurgitation, and vascular complications.
 The Acurate neo valve had lower transvalvular gradients and a larger effective orifice area (EOA).
 These results were more or less sustained on 1-year follow-up.
+At 3 years, these short-term differences did not translate into a difference in clinical outcomes.
+Gradients remained lower with the Acurate neo valve at 3 years, although echocardiograms beyond 30 days were not core-lab adjudicated.

 These data represent one of the few head-to-head comparisons between TAVR valves, and are important for the field.
-Long-term outcomes are eagerly awaited to see if these short-term differences will impact hard endpoints such as mortality.
-The Acurate neo valve is not currently FDA approved in the United States.
+Longer-term outcomes are eagerly awaited.
+The Acurate neo valve is not currently Food and Drug Administration (FDA) approved in the United States.

 Presented by Dr. Thomas Walther at the Transcatheter Cardiovascular Therapeutics Virtual Meeting (TCT Connect), October 17, 2020.